guilhemmarchand/trackme/docs/rest_api_reference.rst

     export token="DWGNbGpJgSj30w0GxTAxMj8t0dZKjvjxLYaP^yphdluFN_FGz4gz^NhcgPCLDkjWH3BUQa1Vewt8FTF8KXyyfI09HqjOicIthMuBIB70dVJA8Jg"

-A token remains valid for the time of a session, which is by default valid for 1 hour.
+A token remains valid for the time of a session.
+(1 hour by default)

 The token would be used as following: